wsfreund/RingerCore/readme.md

     ['LoopingBounds', 'MatlabLoopingBounds', 'PythonLoopingBounds', 'SeqLoopingBounds']

 The `LoopingBounds` class is the base class for the other three classes.
-The `MatlabLoopingBounds` and `SeqLoopingBounds` are the same object and represents the list of indexes when it is entered a looping sequence in the matlab (using the `0:2:8` matlab notation, exchanging the `:` by `,` in the its constructor) and the last one emulates the unix `seq` command, which results in the same sequence from the matlab.
+The `MatlabLoopingBounds` and `SeqLoopingBounds` are the same object and represents the list of indexes delimiting a looping sequence in the matlab (e.g. the `0:2:8` matlab notation, exchanging the `:` by `,` in the its constructor) and the last one emulates the unix `seq` command, which results in the same sequence from the matlab.

-The `PythonLoopingBounds`, however, results in different looping indices when using the same bounds used in the Matlab or seq commands, as it emulates the python `range` function.
+The `PythonLoopingBounds`, however, results in different looping indexes, when considering the same bounds used in the Matlab or seq commands, as it emulates the python `range` function.

-Use the module functions `transformToMatlabBounds` or `transformToPythonBounds` to transform the looping bounds objects to other types.
+Use the module functions `transformToMatlabBounds` or `transformToPythonBounds` to transform the looping bounds objects to the respective types without changing the looping sequence.

-The main usage of these module is to let user inform the looping index sequence however it prefers, and them loop upon it.
-It can also save space, as the raw object can be saved with only the raw looping arguments passed to the constructor, and the object can be reconstructed independent on how the user informed it.
+The main usage of these module is to let user inform the looping index sequence however it prefers, homogenizing code.
+It can also be used to reduce file sizes when saving and object, as the raw object can be saved with only the arguments provided to the `LoopingBounds` classes.

 Next follows an example showing these behaviors.